astridx/meinblog/content/posts/joomla/31joomla-ansicht-nach-kategorien.en.md

 ```

-> The view is not styled.
+> The view in this chapter is not styled.
 Since this is a matter of taste - and in my opinion a task of the template - anyway, I leave the styling to you.
 I am of the opinion that the layouts of the categories do not respect the separation of model, view and controller.
-That's why discussions like the one in [Issue 32012](https://github.com/joomla/joomla-cms/issues/32012) keep coming up.
+That's why discussions like the one in [Issue 32012](https://github.com/joomla/joomla-cms/issues/32012)[^github.com/joomla/joomla-cms/issues/32012] keep coming up.
 Again and again it has to be decided whether the insertion of a CSS class in the output of a component brings too much dependency and belongs only in the template - or whether only in this way a user-friendly offer is possible - where the number of intro articles can be determined in the backend via a user interface.

 ### Modified files